KarlBohm/Emacs-Settings/README.md

 Most of my settings are adopted form [this](https://zhuanlan.zhihu.com/p/441612281) guide.
 Package settings are generally modified from the README of the pacakges respectively.

+A default font is written in `./lisp/common.el`, so **Sarasa Mono Slab** needs to be installed before using this configuration.

 ### TODO

 - [ ] C and C++ completion